snabbco/snabb/README.md

 - Streamlined codebase: x86-64 architecture, 64-bit heap (GC64), "no `#ifdef`."
 - Distributed development ("Linux-style") with many maintainers, forks, and merges.

-### CPU support

-RaptorJIT optimization is narrowly focused:

-- [Intel Core](https://en.wikipedia.org/wiki/Intel_Core) (i3/i5/i7/Xeon-E) is the only supported CPU family.
-- The latest microarchitecture (currently Skylake) is targetted for all new optimizations.
-- The previous microarchitecture (currently Haswell) is supported without regressions.
-- Older microarchitectures (currently Sandy Bridge and Nehalem) are not supported at all.

-We are flexible during the transitions between processor generations e.g. when the latest microarchitecture is not readily available in all product families.

-Forks focused on other CPU families (Atom, Xeon Phi, AMD, VIA, etc) are encouraged and may be merged in the future.

 ### Performance

 RaptorJIT takes a quantitive approach to performance.
-The value of an optimization must be demonstrated by a reproducible benchmark.
+The value of an optimization must be demonstrated with a reproducible benchmark.
-Optimizations that are not demonstrably beneficial for the currently supported CPUs are removed.
+Optimizations that are not demonstrably beneficial on recent CPU generations are removed.

 This makes the following classes of pull requests very welcome: